juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 }
 ```

 For these callbacks, the parameters can be in any order and every parameter is optional.
 So feel free to leave out any that you don't need from the parameter list.
 There are also no special restrictions imposed on the callback object in terms of interfaces or derived types.
-It can be just any kind of object.
+It can be just any kind of object!

 ### Advanced - Customized Serialization

-If you've examined the other tools in this toolkit, like the [JSON][JsonTool] and [Photon WebRPC extension][WebRPCTool] tools, you might have noticed a great similarity between them and this HTTP tool in terms of structure, features and how they deal with objects.
+If you've examined the other tools in this toolkit, like the [JSON][JsonTool] and [Photon - WebRPC extension][WebRPCTool] tools, you might have noticed a great similarity between them and this HTTP tool in terms of structure, features and how they deal with objects.
 This is because they all use the same [_Serialization_][SerializationTool] framework for transforming data, but each with different sets of attributes that are specific to the tool.

 However, it would be a waste of time and resources to define different kinds of attributes on your objects when they serve the same purpose, just for a different tool.
-That's why the `HttpMessenger` allows you to switch out its serialization behaviour for a different one that fits the purpose.
+That's why the `HttpMessenger` allows you to switch out its serialization behaviour for a different one that better fits the purpose.

-This serialization behaviour of the messenger is defined by a _message configurator_ object, which you can provide during construction, or set later.
-The message configurator of the `HttpMessenger` class allows you to customize the serialization definitions used for transforming request and response data.
+This serialization behaviour of the messenger is defined by a _message configurator_ object, which you can provide during construction, or change later through the `MessageConfigurator` property.
+It defines how messages are processed and which serialization definitions are used.

 ```cs
 public class HttpTest : MonoBehaviour